Care Home Health related deaths

 Rosedale Care Home

-Concerns summary Both a patient's hand-held buzzer and specialist bed alarm failed to alert staff when she got out of bed, resulting in a fall that was only discovered by hearing a 'thud'.
+Concerns summary (AI summary) Both a patient's hand-held buzzer and specialist bed alarm failed to alert staff when she got out of bed, resulting in a fall that was only discovered by hearing a 'thud'.

 Jean Gillespie